Sigmmma/c20/src/content/h3/tools/h3-ek/h3-standalone-build/readme.md

 game_start levels\solo\040_voi\040_voi
 ```
 Once you are in-game you can change the map using the [console][developer-console].
 If you modify tags for the currently loaded map it will be automatically reloaded.
 You do not need to do anything to enable this behaviour, just edit and let it reload!
-Major changes might result in the map restarting, minor changes should be seamless apart from a loading screen.
+Major changes might result in the map/game reset, minor changes should be seamless apart from a loading screen.

 # Use cases
 This build offers a number of benefits for testing over compiling cache files or using player simulation: